onlyfave/GitPeek/README.md

 ## 🤝 Contributing

-###Contributions are welcome.
+### Contributions are welcome.
--Fork the repository
+- Fork the repository
--Create a feature branch
+- Create a feature branch
--Commit your changes
+- Commit your changes
--Open a pull request
+- Open a pull request

 ---